Tom Waits for No One

 Tom Waits for No One is a rotoscoped short film starring Tom Waits, singing "The One That Got Away" to an apparition.

-Directed in 1979 by John Lamb of Lyon Lamb, it was among the first music videos of its kind, and nearly two years before the advent of MTV.
-The film, inspired by a performance of Waits at the Roxy in May 1977, captured a first place award at the first Hollywood Erotic Film and Video Festival in 1980.
+Directed in 1979 by John Lamb, it is the first rotoscoped music video, and was released two years before the advent of MTV.
+It was meant as a test and demonstration of an analog video rotoscope system, a new way of doing rotoscoping since Max Fleischer invented it in 1915.
+The film, inspired by a performance of Tom Waits at the Roxy in May 1977, captured a first-place award at the first Hollywood Erotic Film and Video Festival in 1980.
 The film never saw commercial release and sat in obscurity for 30 years, when it went quietly viral on YouTube.

-Filmed live at the La Brea Stage in Hollywood in six takes and edited down to five and a half minutes, the live frames were then traced using a "video rotoscope" and then converted by hand into animation.
+Filmed live at the La Brea Stage in Hollywood in six takes, 13 hours of footage taken from five cameras were cut down to a little under six minutes, which was then converted into handdrawn animation, one frame at the time, by 12 people over six months.
 This particular combination of rotoscoping and pencil test, originally developed for Ralph Bakshi's American Pop, was considered innovative at the time, and assisted in winning Lyon Lamb a 1980 Academy Award for Scientific and Technical Achievement.

-The films' production team consisted of a wide range of industry professionals which includes:
+The film's production team consisted of a wide range of industry professionals which includes: